Darwin has been featured in a lot of books and documentaries in honour of his birthday over 200 years ago – he was born in February 1809.

-There’s a Better Way to find out about him
+There’s a Better Way to find out about Darwin

 Because when you look at Darwin’s handwriting it’s a completely different story.
 His handwriting brings him to life and shows us what he was really like – it’s almost like looking at his personality in 3D!

-The following sample of Darwin’s handwriting is taken from a collection of his rough notes.
+The following sample of Darwin’s handwriting together with his famous tree of life sketch is taken from a collection of his rough notes.

 This is Darwin’s first diagram of an evolutionary tree.
 His handwriting is as lively, vibrant and vigorous as when he first wrote it.
 It highlights his dynamic personality as nothing else can.